best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 You should commit every time you make a working change.
 Fixed a typo?
 Commit.
 Fixed a bug?
 Commit.
 Added a function?
 Commit.
 Added a test?
 Commit.
-As a very rough guide, you should expect to commit a few times each hour and push at least once a day.
+As a very rough guide, you should expect to commit a few times each hour and push your changes to your shared software repository at least once a day.
 If the task is unfinished at the end of the day, you should consider if the task has been sufficiently broken down.

 CI should be underpinned by automating routine code quality assurance tasks.